buckyos/buckyos/doc/plan.md

     - [ ] *Rule-engine (A2,lurenpluto,) Compatible with PAC rules
   - [ ] Implement the SSR related protocol (A4),Use the Tunnel framework.
   - [ ] *TAN/TAP Device-based VPN (A2), allowing needed services to work transparently with the main OOD in the same LAN
-  - [ ] *cyfs protocl (A4), http extension only, support the chunk transfer logic used by backup system.
+  - [ ] *cyfs protocl (A4,@waterflier), http extension only, support the chunk transfer logic used by backup system.
   - [ ] Build an OPKG package(A1),running on OpenWRT
 - CI/CD Publish Support
   - [x] Nightly CI/CD system (A4,@weiqiushi), based on Github Action
   - [x] deb(include arm) package builder (S2,@waterflier)
   - [ ] *One-click to prepare the compile environment(A1,@weiqiushi) ,would try build docker technology, which is the same type as VSCode's Code-Space
   - [ ] *Windows installer(A1,@weiqiushi) Windows version cannot be installed with applications issued by Docker
+    - [ ] Tray Control Client (S2, @streetycat)
   - [ ] *Virtual Machine Image builder (S2,@weiqiushi), based on Packer?
   - [ ] *Increase the compile target of Android (A1,@weiqiushi), and support the construction of Storage-BOX
   - [ ] Rapid independent CI/CD environment setup based on specific branches (S2,@weiqiushi)
-  - [ ] Prepare a typical isolation test environment(A2,@weiqiushi), and build the Nightly version after the test environment is completed after completing the test case
+  - [ ] *Prepare a typical isolation test environment(A2,@weiqiushi), and build the Nightly version after the test environment is completed after completing the test case
-  - [ ] Implement the Alaway-Run test case, and integrate to the alarm system (S2,@weiqiushi)
+  - [ ] *Implement the Alaway-Run test case, and integrate to the alarm system (S2,@weiqiushi)
 - BuckyOS SDK
   - [x] TypeScript SDK (A1,@waterflier)
     - [x] Auth Client (A2,@waterflier)
     - [x] kRPC Client (A1,@waterflier)
-    - [ ] *File Share Client
+    - [ ] *File Share Page
+    - [ ] *File Edit/View Page (OnlyOffice)
     - [ ] Payment Gateway
+- Port Apps:Integrated BuckyOS SDK, integrated single sign-on
+  - [ ] Sync Drive App : seafile?
+  - [ ] Photo Library: ?
+  - [ ] Video Library:Jellyfin
+  - [ ] Music App: ?
+  - [ ] Note App: ?
+  - [ ] Download tools: Xunlei,qBittorrent
+  - [ ] Dev tools: VSCode-Server, Jupyter lab
 - *BuckyOS offical website (S2)
 - DCFS Formal architecture design is ongoing based on the Demo phase research results.